DolevDror/kestrel/README.md

 ### Environment variables
-In order to keep important data a secret, it is stored in environment variables.
+If there is data we need to keep a secret, such as API keys, we store them in environment variables.
 Copy the `env.example` file and rename it to `.env`.

  Inside you will find all the required environment variables, but without any values, so you will need to fill them in.

-* `MONGO_CONNECTION` This is the connection string for our cloud database, if you don't know where to find this, it's probably best to ask someone who does.
+* `MONGO_CONNECTION` This is the connection string for the MongoDB cloud database.
 It should include the full string, starting with the `mongodb+srv://`

-* `API_KEY` This is the string that you need in order to access the API, because you are running locally you can put whatever you want.
+* `API_KEY` This is the string that you need in order to authenticate and access Kestrel.

 * `TBA_KEY` A key to access The Blue Alliance's API